ICT training by AFOS and PartnerAfrika

 Ghana's positive economic development in recent decades is in large parts due to investments in people's education.
 However, the often theoretical nature of education creates a discrepancy between the qualifications acquired and the requirements of companies, with the result that unemployment remains at a high level despite the economic upwards trend.
 At the same time, many highly qualified Ghanaians emigrate because they cannot find adequate job opportunities in their home country.

-digiCAP.gh is a project that addresses the frequent lack of demand-oriented qualification in the field of information and communication technology (ICT).
-The aim is to bridge the existing gap between supply and demand in the Ghanaian labour market.
+The digicap.gh project addressed the frequent lack of demand-oriented qualification in the field of information and communication technology (ICT).
+The aim was to bridge the existing gap between supply and demand in the Ghanaian labour market.
 Promoting the ICT sector is particularly important because it acts as a growth engine and contributes to the further development of the entire private sector.
 Existing (internet) infrastructure, adequate security, national stability and a generally favourable business environment support the establishment of new ICT companies in Ghana and create the conditions for a successful project with employment effects.

 PROJECT APPROACH AND OBJECTIVES